alamedyang/magedocs/Obsidian/doors.md

 To make an entity walk through a door, move them to the doorway and then [[hiding_an_entity|hide]] them.

-Entities cannot be unloaded once loaded on a map, so they will always exist no matter what .
-You might make a different version of the map without such hidden entities, but this would require a fresh [[maps#Map Loads|map load]] — which is likely to be inconvenient, especially if multiple entities have to leave at multiple times.
+Entities cannot be unloaded once loaded on a map, so they will always exist no matter what.
+You might make a different version of the map without such hidden entities, but this would require a fresh [[maps#Map Loads|map load]], which is likely to be inconvenient, especially if multiple entities have to leave at multiple times.

 ## Doors (Player)